Self-Care Ideas For Anxious People

 Photo by Monstera on Pexels.com

-For a special treat, I recommend adding some bubbles or a bath bomb to your soaking time to add a bit of whimsy and aromatherapy to your homemade spa as well.
+BATHS.
+I call baths “liquid therapy.”
+There is something so healing about sinking into a fragrant, steaming tub of hot water and seeping in it like a teabag, letting your muscles finally relax after practically holding them in tense positions for the whole day or week.
+For a special treat, I recommend adding some bubbles or a bath bomb to your soaking time to add a bit of whimsy and aromatherapy to your homemade spa.
 Then, turn on some soothing instrumental music and silence all non-essential notifications on your phone – this is your time!

 Photo by Thought Catalog on Pexels.com

-Grab one of those books off of the pile, dust it off, grab a cup of hot herbal tea and a fuzzy blanket and let your stressed brain get lost in the written word.
-I prefer fiction books because it allows me to use my imagination and escape from the worries of the real world.
-Still, I do sometimes read a devotional or mental health book instead (By the way, if any of you have book recommendations for me, drop them in the comments).
+If you are anything like me, you have a row of books just sitting in your house that you have not had time to start reading or have convinced yourself that other things are more essential and letting these once-exciting reads collect dust until a day you are FINALLY not busy (Spoiler alert: that day will never come because there is always SOMETHING to do).
+Grab one of those books off the pile, dust it off, grab a cup of hot herbal tea and a fuzzy blanket, and let your stressed brain get lost in the written word.
+I prefer fiction books because they allow me to use my imagination and escape from the worries of the real world.
+Still, I do sometimes read a devotional or mental health book instead.
+(By the way, if any of you have book recommendations for me, drop them in the comments.)

 Not only do you get to spend some time in literature, but you can also see the progress you have made with the number of pages read going up, and you might feel a slight sense of accomplishment.
-Sometimes, it is hard to feel accomplished in our modern, digital age because all of our work seems to be out of reach – documents on a computer being sent out to faceless professors and employers.
-So it is nice to have some physical record of progress you have made toward completing a goal.
+Sometimes, it is hard to feel accomplished in our modern, digital age because all of our work seems out of reach – documents on a computer being sent to faceless professors and employers.
+So, it is nice to have some physical record of progress you have made toward completing a goal.

 Photo by Any Lane on Pexels.com